EnzoDattignie/Projet_Systeme/README.md

 # Projet_Systeme
-This programm was developped for the HAI727I module at the Faculty of Science, University of Montpellier.
+This program was developped for the HAI727I module at the Faculty of Science, University of Montpellier.

 To install this program, simply clone the Git repository into the directory of your choice and ensure that your Python installation includes the following libraries : sys, os, re, matplotlib, datetime.